 When we first stepped out of the Dublin train station, I immediately saw a couple of Guinness buildings and thought, “Well that figures.”
+Luckily we had a dublin train map so we knew exactly where we were going!
 But when we got deeper into the city I was surprised to see how much influence literature has had on it.
 There were little plaques in the sidewalks that marked spots traveled in James Joyce’s Ulysses, posters and ads encouraging people to read, and statues of literary figures such as Joyce and Oscar Wilde.
 A few of the girls did a literary pub crawl, which was a tour of several historic pubs led by two actors who introduce Irish authors, give a little background about them and the pub culture, and perform scenes from their literary works.
 We also toured Trinity College, where we viewed the Book of Kells and the “Long Room,” which has 200,000 of the Library’s oldest books archived.

 Over our two-day stay in Dublin, we saw the play Shush at the Abbey Theatre and went to a pub called Arthur’s to have dinner and watch a performance about the life of Irish nationalist and rebel leader, Robert Emmett.
 We also attended a lecture about film at the Irish Museum of Modern Art and went on a guided tour of the city, where we saw Dublin Castle, the old Parliament building (which now houses a bank), city hall and St. Patrick’s Cathedral.